ghappy112/Car_Accidents/README.md

 The power point file is a presentation of my findings.
 There is also a pdf version of the power point file that is available for viewing as well.

-Main.py was the main program that I wrote most of my code in. regression.r creates the regression table summary that is seen in the powerpoint presentation.
+Main.py is the main file that I wrote most of my code in. regression.r creates the regression table summary that is seen in the powerpoint presentation.
 Three other files were used for maniputing data and creating new csv files that were used in Main.py and regression.r.
 One of which was written in Python.
 The others were written in R.